 After the initial two-week period, some patients may continue in this morning track for longer periods, if needed.
 Otherwise, patients ready to taper treatment may participate in the long-term SAGE track by attending longer-term groups that focus on their particular problems and continue to receive individual therapy and psychopharmacology consultation from the SAGE clinical staff.

 Core Treatment Components

-SAGE is directed by Leora Borek, MD, and Fred Silverstone.
-Staff includes a geriatric clinical psychologist and other members of a multidisciplinary treatment team who have advanced training in working with and meeting the emotional and social needs of older adults.
+SAGE is directed by Leora Borek, MD, and Nancy Radner, LICSW.
+Staff includes other members of a multidisciplinary treatment team who have advanced training in working with and meeting the emotional and social needs of older adults.
 The team works closely with referring physicians to keep them informed of their patients’ progress.

 McLean accepts Medicare, Massachusetts Medicaid and most private insurance and managed care plans.
 Medicare covers most treatment costs.
 Supplemental insurance usually covers the remaining costs.
 Hospital staff will assist patients and their families in determining coverage.

 Patients are responsible for arranging their own transportation to and from the program.